kalalojade22-star/github-lab-practice/README.md

-This is Student B version.
+This is Student A version.